openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

       impressive new application that is making it's debut with this release: [Scribus](http://www.scribus.net/).
 If you're not "in the know" for desktop publishing applications, Scribus is:

-Scribus is powerful software that helps you create great looking documents of all
+â€œScribus is powerful software that helps you create great looking documents of all
         kinds.
-It also comes with a lot of support options to help you achieve the best result.
+It also comes with a lot of support options to help you achieve the best result.â€

 <table cellpadding="0" cellspacing="0" border="0" width="20%" summary="manufactured viewport for HTML img" ><tr >
 <td >![](http://cdn.omgsuse.com/omg/images/Scribus-screen.png)